Halifax, West Yorkshire: Speedway

 Motorcycle speedway racing has been staged at two venues in Halifax.
 In the pioneering days of 1928–1930 a track operated at Thrum Hall.
 A Halifax team took part in the English Dirt Track League of 1929.
 Speedway returned to Halifax at the Shay Stadium in 1949 and operated until 1951.
 The team operated as the Halifax Nomads in 1948 racing three away fixtures.
 The Halifax Dukes, the name they took once the Shay was opened, operated in the National League Third Division in 1949 before moving up to the Second Division in 1950.
 Riders including Arthur Forrest, moved on to Bradford.
 The Dukes re-emerged in 1965 as founder members of the British League and operated there for many years before the team moved en bloc to Odsal Stadium, Bradford.

 Swimming

 Halifax Swimming Pool was opened in 1966 and designed by the borough architects FH Hoyles and JL Berbiers.
 It contains two ceramic murals by Kenneth Barden on the theme of British pond life.
-By 2020 there was consideration that a new swimming pool should be installed within the existing North Bridge Leisure Centre, and that the current building should be listed as a significant twentieth century building.
+By 2020 there was consideration that a new swimming pool should be installed within the existing North Bridge Leisure Centre, and that the current building should be listed as a significant twentieth-century building.
+Demolition is currently underway and the entire building (including Barden's two murals) is likely to have disappeared by the end of 2026.